 3. Step out of the box.
 You love to run, hike and go to the theater.
 Great.
 Now what activity would be so out of the box for you, it might put you in a space to meet new guys, make friends with people who have gay friends or try a new hobby?
 Think of it this way: If you can step out of the closet, you can certainly step out of your rut!

 4. Reflect what you desire.
 If you really want a guy who appreciates monogamy, then hanging out with people who have open relationships probably isn't the best place to meet Mr. Right.
 From sex to finances and family to intellectual awareness, letting your true desires show up doesn't make you weak, weird or wacky.
 It's you being truly you, so let your authentic self shine.

 5. Stop making excuses.
-The more you make excuses for why your gay dating life is the toilet, the less room there is for it to be any other way.
+The more you make excuses for why your gay dating life is the toilet, the less chance of it shifting in a positive way.
 If every date you go on with a gay guy leads you to say, "He was nice, but ... " stop and ask yourself "Why are you always justifying your way out of dating?"

 6. What's sex got to do with it?
 Well, it depends on your position — no pun intended.
 Dating from the perspective of "it's all about sex" can pay off if that's how you truly feel.
 Conversely, making sex the secondary acquisition can also be a home run.
-Regardless of your perspective, the take-away here is to be truthful with yourself all along.
+Regardless of your perspective, being honest with yourself all along is my point.
 When you hide from your truth, it won't set you free.
 Plus, being honest with yourself is a great launching pad for honesty in your relationship.